SummaryRead the full fact sheet

 - The dislodged fat is then suctioned out of the body using a surgical vacuum pump or large syringe attached to the cannula.

-- The person continues to be given intravenous fluids (directly into the vein) during and immediately after surgery to replace the fluids lost when the fat is removed.
+- The patient is given intravenous fluids during and immediately after surgery to replace any fluid lost when the fat is removed.

 - Depending on the number of areas receiving treatment, the procedure can take up to two hours.

 In some cases, liposuction is performed alone.
-In other cases, it is used with other surgeries such as a facelift, breast reduction or ‘tummy tuck’.
+In other cases, it is used with other surgeries such as a facelift, breast reduction or abdominoplasty (‘tummy tuck’).

-- Ultrasound-assisted – an ultrasound device is used to melt the pockets of fat to make them easier to remove.
+- ultrasound-assisted – an device is used to melt the pockets of fat to make them easier to remove

-- Tumescent – fluids containing a local anaesthetic, epinephrine and saline is injected into the fat pocket.
-Epinephrine helps to constrict blood vessels and limit blood loss and bruising.
+- tumescent – fluids containing a local anaesthetic, epinephrine and saline are injected into the fat pocket.
+Epinephrine helps to constrict blood vessels and limit blood loss and bruising

-- Super-wet – the surgeon injects approximately the same quantity of fluid as the amount of fat to be removed.
+- super-wet – the medical practitioner injects approximately the same quantity of fluid as the amount of fat to be removed.